This article is not about the Scrum Master, Product Owner, and Dev Team. Curious? I’ll explain what I mean.

 If I ask you to propose a way to organize a team that allows the team to be as independent as possible and is also capable of enabling self-management.
 Which approach would you suggest?

 I have the feeling that suggesting Scrum as an approach for this particular situation came to your mind.
 Although Scrum is a very good framework to introduce the agile way of doing work it doesn’t perform very well when it comes to helping your team to be agile.
-It tells you what, but it doesn’t
+It tells you what, but it doesn’t tell you how.

 I’ve seen recently many teams moving away from this standard way of setting up agile teams to a more tailored solution that takes into account the company’s culture, regulations, the type of industry.
 I believe that agile coaches or change agents with a certain experience have acquired sufficient knowledge to create or suggest a tailored solution that will fit better the organization’s needs.